James Outman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.69 team ERA that ranks 25th across all MLB pitching staffs.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in the league.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (138 total, 1.3 per game).
+- The Reds' 4.66 team ERA ranks 25th among all league pitching staffs.

-- Weaver (2-2) gets the starting nod for the Reds in his 18th start of the season.
-He has a 7.20 ERA in 80 2/3 innings pitched, with 65 strikeouts.
+- Reds pitchers combine to give up the fifth-most home runs in baseball (140 total, 1.3 per game).

-- In his most recent appearance on Sunday, the right-hander tossed four innings against the Arizona Diamondbacks, giving up three earned runs while surrendering eight hits.
+- The right-hander's last time out was on Tuesday against the Milwaukee Brewers, when he went 5 1/3 innings, surrendering two earned runs while allowing five hits.

-- In 17 games this season, the 29-year-old has a 7.20 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .319 to his opponents.
+- In 19 games this season, the 25-year-old has put up a 5.64 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.